ge-high-assurance/VERDICT/tools/verdict/README.md

    Existing Maven Projects wizard.
 Press the Next button.

-3. Enter this directory's path as the Root Directory or click the Browse... button to use a file chooser dialog to get this directory's path.
+3. Enter this directory's path as the Root Directory or click the Browse... button and navigate to this directory using a file chooser dialog.
 If done correctly, you should see this directory's set of pom.xml files listed under Projects.
 Press the Finish button.

 4. Once your Eclipse IDE finishes importing the OSATE plugin sources, these projects will have thousands of build errors in your workspace.
-This is normal since your current target platform will be missing some necessary APIs and your Eclipse doesn't know where to find these APIs yet.
+This is normal since your Eclipse IDE will be missing some necessary OSATE and other Eclipse APIs so your Eclipse IDE doesn't know where to find these APIs yet.

-5. To make these build errors go away, you need to open our target definition file in Eclipse and set the current target platform to what it specifies.
+5. To make these build errors go away, you need to open our target definition file in Eclipse and set it as your Eclipse IDE's current target platform.
 In the Package Explorer pane, expand the verdict working set, expand the com.ge.research.osate.verdict.target project, and double click the com.ge.research.osate.verdict.target.target file to open it in the Eclipse editor window.

-6. Eclipse will need to spend some time resolving the target definition file and downloading the features from update sites.
+6. Eclipse will need to spend some time resolving the target definition file and downloading the OSATE and other Eclipse APIs from update sites.
+Wait for it to finish, then click on "Set as Target Platform" in the upper right corner.
+Eclipse will rebuild the VERDICT projects again and the build errors should go away.
-   Wait until it is finished before you click on "Set as Target Platform" in the upper right corner.
-Now the build errors should go away after Eclipse finishes building the projects again.
-Please note that if you have other projects in your workspace besides our OSATE plugin sources, you may have to close these projects first in case they get some build errors after you change the target platform they were compiled against before.
+   Please note that if you have other projects in your workspace besides our OSATE plugin sources, you may have to close these projects first in case they get some build errors because you will be changing the target platform they were built against before.

-Now you can start editing our OSATE plugin sources if you want to make some changes to them.
-You can run Maven from Eclipse or the command line whenever you want to assemble a new deployable archive, or you can launch a runtime Eclipse instance directly from your development Eclipse instance.
-To do so, right click on the com.ge.research.osate.verdict project and select Run As... -> Eclipse Application.
-Unless you have set up and are running an OSATE development IDE, however, your runtime Eclipse instance will not be a complete OSATE product.
-It will have a Verdict pulldown menu but the OSATE, Analyses, and AGREE pulldown menus will be missing.
-You still may be able to open an AADL project and do some debugging, though.
+Now you can start developing our OSATE plugin sources and making changes to them.
+You can launch a runtime Eclipse instance directly from your Eclipse IDE whenever you want to run or debug our plugin.
+To do so, right click on the com.ge.research.osate.verdict project and select Run As... -> Eclipse Application or Debug As... -> Eclipse Application.
+Unless you have imported and built all the OSATE source projects in your Eclipse IDE, however, your runtime Eclipse instance will not be a complete OSATE product.
+It will have a Verdict pulldown menu but the OSATE and Analyses pulldown menus will be missing.
+You still will be able to open an AADL model project and run some Verdict commands such as CRV and MBAS on the model, though.

 If you decide that you do want to set up a full-blown OSATE development instance capable of launching and debugging a complete